WINE & FOOD

-Coming from northern Europe by car, travellers to Tuscany and Umbria usually bypass Piedmont at its most north-western corner, and never come into contact with Italy’s most diverse and productive province.
+Coming from northern Europe by car, travellers to Tuscany and Umbria usually bypass Piemonte at its most north-western corner, and never come into contact with Italy’s most diverse and productive province.

-THE PIEDMONTESE AND THEIR PASSION FOR FOOD AND WINE
+THE PIEMONTESE AND THEIR PASSION FOR FOOD AND WINE

 The local cuisine is sophisticated, French-influenced, and always freshly prepared.
-A typical Piedmontese meal consists of at least six courses.
+A typical Piemontese meal consists of at least six courses.
 Quality is the big issue, so time and effort spent on preparation don’t count as long as the result is satisfying.
-The Piedmontese take their time over meals, and love to spend hours with family and friends around the dining table.
+The Piemontese take their time over meals, and love to spend hours with family and friends around the dining table.
 Wine is always part of the meal and is enjoyed reverently.
-Interestingly, the ‘slow food’ movement, the Old World’s answer to the fast food revolution, was founded in Piedmont in 1986.
+Interestingly, the ‘slow food’ movement, the Old World’s answer to the fast food revolution, was founded in Piemonte in 1986.

 GRISSINI